olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 kubectl exec -it <release-name>-mdb-ms-0 -- mysql -uadmin -p5LVTpbGE2cGFtw69 -P4008 -h <ClusterIP>
 ```

 Applications deployed in the same namespace in Kubernetes can also access the cluster using the hostname `<release-name>-mariadb`.
+This is the only connectivity option available for a headless service.

 ## Using the Backup/Restore functionality